-Cressy Marketplace located next to the Campus Center on the lower level of Peabody Hall provides deli style sandwiches, fresh beef burgers, and daily specials that are popular with our students.
-Excellent coffee, an assortment of cold beverages, packaged snacks, as well as, fresh fruit and other healthy food and snack options are always available.
+Cressy's Marketplace is located next to the Campus Center on the lower level of Peabody Hall.
+They provide breakfast, hot and cold sandwiches, burgers, and salads.
+They also have an assortment of cold beverages, packaged snacks, and various other food and snack options.

-Willey’s Café located next to the Furman Student Center specializes in Gevalia coffee and espresso drinks and our very popular, house-made Panini sandwiches.
+Willey’s Café is located next to the Furman Student Center and serves locally roasted coffee from Wild Life Coffee Company.
+Their coffee and espresso drinks and our house-made Panini sandwiches are very popular.
 Check out our selection of pastries for that perfect sweet treat.

-The Athletic and Recreation facilities include the Newman Athletic Complex that has basketball and volleyball courts, a 25-yard, 6-lane competitive swimming pool, a strength-training room, and a dance studio.
-The Swan Fitness Center has cardiovascular machines, weight machines, free weights, televisions and a sound system, and also houses the Kenduskeag Institute Research Laboratory and athletic trainer facilities.
-The Husson outdoor athletic and recreation facilities include the Winkin Sports Complex with the Harold Alfond Diamond, the Boucher Soccer Pitch, the O’Keefe Softball Field, tennis courts and practice fields.
+The Athletic and Recreation facilities include the Newman Athletic Complex, which has basketball and volleyball courts, a 25-yard, six-lane competitive swimming pool, a strength-training room, and a dance studio.
+The Swan Fitness Center has cardiovascular machines, weight machines, free weights, televisions, and a sound system.
+The Husson outdoor athletic and recreation facilities include the Winkin Sports Complex with the Harold Alfond Diamond, the Boucher Soccer Pitch, the O’Keefe Softball Field, tennis courts, and practice fields.

-The University offers an extensive intramural, recreational and intercollegiate sports program for both men and women.
-The men’s and women’s intercollegiate programs conform to and hold memberships in the National Collegiate Athletic Association, Division III (NCAA) and the North Atlantic Conference (NAC).
-Men’s intercollegiate competition includes soccer, football, basketball, baseball, lacrosse, cross country and golf, indoor and outdoor track.
+The University offers an extensive intramural, recreational, and intercollegiate sports program for both men and women.
+The men’s and women’s intercollegiate programs conform to and hold memberships in the National Collegiate Athletic Association, Division III (NCAA), Commonwealth Coast Conference (CCC) and Northeast Women's Golf Conference (NWGC), and the North Atlantic Conference (NAC).
+Men’s intercollegiate competition includes soccer, football, basketball, baseball, lacrosse, cross country, and golf, indoor and outdoor track.
 Women’s competition includes volleyball, soccer, basketball, softball, swimming, lacrosse, field hockey, cross country, indoor track and outdoor track, and tennis.

-The Student Employment office serves as a bridge between students and the campus community by assisting students obtain part-time jobs in various departments on campus.
-Not only can an on campus position provide some extra income and structure to your academic career, but it can also build a resume and enhance professional job skills and competencies.
+The Human Resources Office serves as a bridge between students and the campus community by assisting students obtain part-time jobs in various departments on campus.
+Not only can an on-campus position provide some extra income and structure for your academic career, but it can also build a resume and enhance professional job skills and competencies.
 An on-campus employment position is often a great way to become more connected to the University community.